-The Group has established a dividend reinvestment plan under which holders of ordinary shares may elect to have all or part of their dividend entitlements satisfied by the issue of new ordinary shares other than being paid by cash.
+The Group has established a dividend reinvestment plan under which holders of ordinary shares may elect to have all or part of their dividend entitlements satisfied by the issue of new ordinary shares rather than being paid by cash.
 The board of directors determines the discount to market price at every dividend issue.
-There was no dividend reinvestment plan in operation which occurred during the financial year.
+There was no dividends paid during the financial year and hence the reinvestment plan was not utilised.